Intelligent Protection International Limited - Providing over a decade of security and protection for our global clients!

 Obviously, this incident took place before Social Media and like the John Lennon murder, we have to ask if Social Media had been in existence, would the signs of infatuation and obsession have presented themselves earlier, been detected by others and could that have played a part in putting an early halt to these incidents?

 Because there was no way to detect Abram as a threat, there was no intelligence, the final layer of defence was the grounds and house.
-It is no doubt that had the Harrisons had a Residential Security Team, functioning zoned alarms and external security patrols, the attack could have been avoided.
+There is no doubt that had the Harrisons had a Residential Security Team, functioning-zoned alarms and external security patrols, the attack could have been avoided.

 A case not dissimilar to the two cases above.
 On the morning of June 8 2014, Sandra Bullock had no idea that Joshua Corbett had been outside the gates of her Hollywood Hill home for several days, before he jumped the fence and gained entry to her home via the sunroom door that he forced open.

 As with the two above examples, Bullock had had no contact or communications with Corbett prior to that incident.

 Lucky for Sandra Bullock, she spotted Corbett as he passed her bedroom door, and unnoticed, she hid in a closet and called 911, raising the alarm.